TLara1/TLara1.github.io/_projects/19_project.md

 From this, we conclude that the stress tensor $$\sigma^{ij}$$ must be symmetric, $$\sigma^{ij}=\sigma^{ji}$$  to balance angular momentum.
 This reduces the number of unknowns in the stress tensor from $$9$$ to $$6$$, progress, but we have more to do.

 ## Conservation of Energy
 We again begin by considering a material volume moving with the fluid, considering the change in its energy over time.
-There are two componenets to the total energy, the <em>kinetic energy</em> associated with the macroscopic velocity $$\mathbf{u}$$ and the <em>internal energy</em> associated with the intensity of random molecular motion relative to the mean velocity.
+There are two components to the total energy, the <em>kinetic energy</em> associated with the macroscopic velocity $$\mathbf{u}$$ and the <em>internal energy</em> associated with the intensity of random molecular motion relative to the mean velocity.
 From this Perspective, the total energy of an arbitrary control volume is,
 \begin{equation}
 \mathcal{E}=\int_{V_m(t)} dV\ \left[\frac{1}{2}\rho u^iu_i + \rho e\right],
 \end{equation}